TargetSolutions/slate/source/index.html.md

 > day.assignments

-This array contains the assignments of the day.
+This array contains the Crew Scheduler assignments of the day.

 ```json
 {